-Internal Program Transfer: Graduate Specialty or Graduate Degree Program: Those students wishing to change their degree from master's level to doctoral level or from one graduate specialty to another and already enrolled in a SoN academic program can apply to the designated program using a modified application process.
+Internal Program Transfer: Graduate Specialty or Graduate Degree Program: Those students wishing to change their degree from one graduate specialty to another and already enrolled in a SoN academic program can apply to the designated program using a modified application process.
 An abbreviated application is required (Program/Degree Change Form), the application fee is waived and the transcripts on file will be pulled as part of the review process.
 Applicants will be required to submit transcripts from any newly attended institutions as part of this process.
 Interested students can contact the Admissions office to request the appropriate application.